garrotte13/TurretPod/faq.md

 - Add all ammo reserves to vehicle inventory after turret pods have loaded required ammo subtypes.
 They won't mix, every turret will keep using the same ammo type till out of stock and only if mod option allows to switch ammo.

 - Ready for battle!
 Keep an eye on vehicle battery level and get out of big fights when energy level is low to replenish batteries level.
-For vehicles left by driver you need battery level - BatteryVehicleDisplay mod do the trick for you.
-Maybe will add a feature in this mod to show only when no driver in vehicle.
+For vehicles left by driver you need battery level hint - BatteryVehicleDisplay mod can do the trick for you.
+Maybe I will add a feature in this mod to show charge level when no driver is in vehicle.

 - If pods need to be extracted from equipment grid please use Unload Ammo (Alt+U) shortcut selection over your vehicle first to return loaded ammo back into vehicle inventory.